sarahdobson/piv-guides/_userconfig/1_nss.md

 ## Configure Firefox To Use the Windows Trust Store <**This section is to be deleted**>

-You can configure Firefox to use the Windows trust store<!--Is "file"="trust store"?-->: [Experimental Built-in Windows Support for Firefox Version 49 and Later](https://wiki.mozilla.org/CA:AddRootToFirefox){target="_blank"}_.
-You'll need to import the agency's root chain certificates into the Windows trust store.<!--??? "root chain certificates or "CA certificates" (title of doc.)?
-Shouldn't they already be in the Windows trust store?
-Unclear meaning.-->
+You can configure Firefox to use the Windows trust store: [Experimental Built-in Windows Support for Firefox Version 49 and Later](https://wiki.mozilla.org/CA:AddRootToFirefox){target="_blank"}_.
+You'll need to import the agency's root chain certificates into the Windows trust store.

 For Firefox to use the Windows trust store, you'll need to set the _security.enterprise_roots.enabled_ to _true_.
 For additional steps, go to:  [Firefox preference](https://developer.mozilla.org/en-US/docs/Mozilla/Preferences/A_brief_guide_to_Mozilla_preferences){target="_blank"}.
 You can make this change enterprise-wide.

 {% include info-alert.hmtl content="If you set this preference on a client machines, the users won't be able to change it." %}

 #### Client Machines <!--Enterprise-management solution needed per Issue #20 thread.
-Per LaChelle on 10/10, no JavaScripts .-->
+Per LaChelle on 10/10, no JavaScript.-->

 You can create a JavaScript and put it into your users' Firefox profile directories so the JavaScript will run whenever a user launches Firefox.